TabularEditor/TabularEditor/.github/ISSUE_TEMPLATE/question---advice-needed.md

 ---
 name: Question / Advice needed
 about: Not sure how to do something?
-Ask your questions here
+Ask your questions here.
+Tabular Editor 2.x only.
 title: ''
 labels: question
 assignees: ''